Abdus-Samee/Abdus-Samee/README.md

 ## Hey there!
 It's Samee...

-- 🔭 I’m currently working on developing backend websites and learning making interactive flutter applications
+- 🔭 I’m interested in developing backend websites and learning making interactive flutter/React Native applications
-- 🌱 I’m currently learning C++, Java and NodeJS
+- 🌱 I’m know C++, Java, Laravel, ReactJS, and NodeJS
 - 👯 I’m looking to collaborate on any projects regarding full-stack web development pertaining to NodeJS and Laravel.
 Always eager to learn.
-- 🤔 I’m looking for help with algorithms & flutter app development
 - 💬 Ask me about my projects
 - 📫 How to reach me:
      - Email: abdussamee16@gmail.com